-3. Areas to be graded should be cleared of all obstructions including loose fill, building should be from 2 to 4 inches.
+4. Cleared areas should then be stripped of organic-laden topsoil.
+Stripping depth should be from 2 to 4 inches.
 Actual depth of stripping should be determined in the field by the geotechnical engineer.
-Strippings should be wasted off-site or stockpiled for use in landscaped areas if desired.
+Strippings should be wasted off-site or stockpiled for use in landscaped areas if desired